harmonyland/harmonyland.github.io/src/guide/README.md

 ## Before you begin...

-It's possible that you want to get started with bot development, but don't know any neither JavaScript or TypeScript.
-However, we recommend you to learn basics or else you'll be tackling with problems that are actually so small and are just begineers mistakes!
-It doesn't take much time to learn these, so to help you get a headstart we give you a list of resources to learn both languagers.
+You may want to get started with bot development, but don't know any neither JavaScript nor TypeScript.
+However, we recommend you to learn basics, or else you'll be tackling problems that are so small and are just beginners mistakes!
+It doesn't take much time to learn these, so to help you get a headstart we give you a list of resources to learn both languages.

 Let's start with JavaScript resources: